 I strive to apply an artist's eye to my photography, always seeing my subjects from a fresh perspective and avoiding cliché and tired trends.
 Carefully crafting a photograph, such as a formal portrait, can be much like creating a painting.
 It requires working with light, color, and composition both in front of the camera and long after the shutter is snapped, in postproduction.
 But what draws me most to photography, as opposed to painting, is the camera's unique ability to capture those fleeting moments, the change in a person's expression or posture that demonstrates true emotion and character.

 There is no subject I'd say I am not interested to photograph.
-If you follow me on Facebook or on Flickr you will see me constantly shooting at events, festivals, weddings, during my travels, or even just the daily life of students at my school or what I had for breakfast.
+If you follow me on Facebook you will see me constantly shooting at events, festivals, weddings, during my travels, or even just the daily life of students at my school or what I had for breakfast.
 As one of my clients said - you can photograph a piece of paper and make it beautiful!

 I hope you enjoy browsing through my galleries, read my blog and please contact me if you have any questions.
 I'd love to hear from you!